 Speaking of souvenirs, Doraemon’s distinctive face and color grace all kinds of packaging too.
 Apart from product endorsement, the quirky robotic cat from the future will also be one of the ambassadors of Tokyo Olympics 2020.
 Other ambassadors include the above-mentioned Astro Boy, Son Goku of Dragonball fame, Naruto, Sailor Moon, and Luffy from One Piece.

 In other words, all are manga and anime characters.
 For the Japanese government to pick these characters as cultural ambassadors for Tokyo Olympics 2020, is it not proof of how proud the country is of them?

 6. I Can Talk, but I’ll Pretend I Can’t

 This one requires little introduction if you’re familiar with Hayao Miyazaki's movies.
-For near 30 years, the whimsical stories of the master animator have taken the world by storm, and within Japan, you don’t need to travel to a Studio Ghibli outlet or theme park to encounter his characters.
+For near 30 years, the whimsical stories of the master animator have taken the world by storm.
+Within Japan, you also don’t need to travel to a Studio Ghibli outlet or theme park to encounter his characters.

 Like the above picture, many Japanese shops use Studio Ghibli characters as window displays or welcome mascots.
-While shopping in malls, chances are, you’d hear soundtracks from his movies playing in the background too.
-I myself have heard these compositions while walking past a car park, while in a bookstore, and while in an elevator.
-Miyazaki’s artistic presence, and in extension, anime culture, is truly everywhere in Japan.
+While shopping in malls, chances are, you’d hear soundtracks from his movies playing in the background too – I myself have heard these compositions while walking past a car park, while in a bookstore, and while in an elevator.
+Miyazaki’s artistic presence and his contribution to anime culture is truly everywhere in Japan.